American Heritage Scholarship Program

 Modesto Bee also are sponsors, with scholarship funding provided by local businesses, organizations and individuals.

-Over 100 students from 9 high schools entered the American Heritage Essay competition this year.
-Nine student essays were selected to receive scholarships by a panel of judges.
+286 students from 13 high schools entered the American Heritage Essay competition last year.
+Nineteen student essays were selected to receive scholarships by a panel of judges that consisted of educators, community members, and Superior Court Judges.

 The lecture video is available in Windows Media Format for Mac/ PC.